chakane3/Chakane/README.md

   <ul>
   <li> Having trouble what kind of guitar amplifier youre looking for?
 Heres a <a href="https://spartanmusic.co.uk/blogs/smblog/beginner-guide-to-tubes-valves-in-amps-audio"> guide to Tubes & Valves in Amps & Audio</a> </li>
   <li>
+   iOS to search your favorite artist's music catalog<a href="https://github.com/chakane3/MusixMatch-Artist-Catalog-Search">(link)</a>
   </li>
   <li>
     Learn how to build a <a href="https://github.com/chakane3/nn-credit-data">neural network</a>